dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel
-Today I was playing around with the layers of the mask to make the flowers stand out more.
-I have made it blue so its very obvious to see the mask however, I think I overall need to make light grey mask bigger if I want to make the flowers stand out more.
+Today after design feedback I have made a few changes.
+In sticking true to my theme of natural beauty, I believe it would distract from the overall design if I was to use a solid colour to make the background pop more.
+I have opted to use the PIXmod however I have a few bug issues with it which I will fix before my next upload

-The images above are photos of Keukenhof flower garden in Lisse, Netherlands, algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
-The masks for each photo highlight various objects.
-Replace this text with your own which explains the source of your photos, masking, and applied algorithm.
+I have also decided to change my middle image.
+I feel as much as I liked that image, it doesn't show off the pattern of the flower as much because they are all solid and less variation between the colours.
+I have found another image I took and I think I like this one a lot better.
+I think in the future I might move around image 2 and 3 because image 2 is the 'odd' one out as it only displays one type of flower